ddclient/ddclient/CONTRIBUTING.md

 # Add a remote for the fork used in the PR
 git remote add "${PR_USER:?}" git@github.com:"${PR_USER:?}"/ddclient

-# Fetch the latest commits for the PR and ddclient master
+# Fetch the latest commits for the PR and ddclient main
 git remote update -p

 # Switch to the pull request branch
 git checkout -b "${PR_USER:?}-${PR_BRANCH:?}" "${PR_USER:?}/${PR_BRANCH:?}"

 # Rebase the commits (optionally using -i to clean up history) onto
-# the current ddclient master branch
+# the current ddclient main branch
-git rebase origin/master
+git rebase origin/main

 # Force update the contributor's fork.
 This will only work if the
 # contributor has checked the "Allow edits by maintainers" box in the